 The period from 21 July to 29 July 2006 is memorable for the vessel, as HM Queen Elizabeth II chartered Hebridean Princess for a 'family holiday' to mark the Queen’s 80th birthday.
 The 8-day “cruise charter” cost Her Majesty GBP 125,000.
 On July 23, 2010, The Queen chartered the cruise ship for a second time, for 14 days.

 Cruise itinerary program

-MV Hebridean Princess entered service with her new name on May 26, 1989 and started offering luxury cruises around the Western Isles of Scotland.
-Over the time, the cruise ship itinerary was extended to Ireland, the Orkney and Shetland islands, and the Norwegian Fjords.
+MV Hebridean Princess entered service with her new name on May 26, 1989, and started offering luxury cruises around the Western Isles of Scotland.
+Over time, the cruise ship itinerary was extended to Ireland, the Orkney and Shetland islands, and the Norwegian Fjords.

 There are a number of knowledgeable cruise guides onboard Hebridean Princess, who stay for the duration of the sailing.
-When the ship is in dock, local musicians perform in the evening.
+When the ship is in the dock, local musicians perform in the evening.
 The only other entertainment consists of nightly TV-run films.
 By day, the main entertainment is to be found ashore.
 Hebridean Princess carries 5 small boats.
-Twice-daily motorboat excursions take travelers onto the islands for guided cycle trip and walks.
+Twice-daily motorboat excursions take travellers onto the islands for guided cycle trip and walk.